Child Support Lawyer in NYC

 Child support payments in the state should end when the child reaches age 21, barring any special circumstances before age 21.
 According to the New York State Unified Court System, these circumstances may include the child’s marrying, working full-time, or joining the military.

 Because the state determines the appropriate payment amount based on a percentage of the income of both parents, no minimum award exists.
-For a non-custodial parent who has income below the official federal poverty level, according to the NYC Human Resources Administration, the court can set the child support payment as low as $25 per month
+For a non-custodial parent who has income below the official federal poverty level, according to the NYC Human Resource Administration, the court can set the child support payment as low as $25 per month.
+However, the formula the state uses is a guideline, and the parties involved can argue for a higher or lower child support payment.

 For high-earning parents, no cap exists on the potential child support payment award.
 If the parents have more than $183,000 in combined income, the court can adjust the formula for the payment.
 However, the payment amount doesn’t have a cap at $183,000 of income.